Home > Design > Muzzle Devices

 What It Does

-BFDs function by capturing muzzle gases and channeling them forward through a single large opening.
+BFDs function by capturing muzzle gases and channeling them forward through a single large opening or front-facing ports.
 This does not reduce recoil or flash but greatly reduces side concussion, making them ideal for:

 • Indoor ranges